Estimated read time: 5 minutes

 6. Keep Things Interesting with Interactive Elements

 This step is all about engaging the site’s visitors.
-Fun interactive design choices can be the difference between a dull website and an entertaining one.
+Fun interactive design choices can be the difference between a dull, brutalist website and an entertaining one.

-Still keep things simple but there are lots of ways to include creative animations and interactive elements without making the site cluttered.
+We know what you’re thinking.
+Wasn’t the first point all about keeping things simple?
+It was, and these two tips aren’t mutually exclusive.
+There are lots of ways to include creative animations and interactive elements without making the site cluttered.
 The trick is to find the balance.

 7. Use Personalized Content